Main NewsOpinions

 By: Nedal Zubeidi

-Jordan Daily – In a recent meeting with the CEO of one of Jordan’s leading consulting and strategic planning companies, it became clear that Jordan is at a pivotal moment.
+Jordan Daily – In a recent meeting with a CEO of one of Jordan’s leading consulting and strategic planning companies, it became clear that Jordan is at a pivotal moment.
 As the kingdom pushes forward with its economic modernization plan, backed by a multitude of global partnerships aimed at revitalizing the public sector, the numbers tell a story of progress.
 Jordan has seen improvements in various global indicators, particularly in business environment metrics, crime reduction, and the criminal justice system.

 The CEO, who founded his firm in 2011, pointed to data that undeniably highlights the country’s advancement.
 Over the past few years, Jordan has witnessed a marked shift in the mentality and methodology of both government officials and civil servants.
 Yet, despite these positive trends, ordinary Jordanians remain skeptical.
 They do not feel the tangible benefits of these reforms in their daily lives.
 Why is that?